Procedure: Gift fund governance

-- Upon receipt of a monetary gift accepted by the University, an E Fund is assigned or established within the ANU Endowment for Excellence.
+- Upon receipt of a monetary gift accepted by the University, a fund is established under a D or E fund code in the University’s ledger.
+This assigns or establishes the funds within the ANU Foundation.

-- A newly established E Fund is designated as either a Perpetual Fund (Endowment), Term Fund (Spend Down), or Term Fund (Growth).
+- a newly established Term Fund (Spend Down), or Term Fund (Growth) is designated as a D Fund.

 - have a minimum establishment threshold determined by the asset level required to fund the supported activity in perpetuity;

-- are invested in units in the Long Term Investment Pool and have a nominal gift preservation level and operating capital preservation level; and
+- are invested in units in the Long Term Investment Pool;

-- are managed in accordance with the University’s Special Purpose Funds Policy and Procedure and subject to the University’s Deemed Return Rate and Annual Distributable Amount.
+- are subject to the University’s Deemed Return Rate and Annual Distributable Amount; and

 - Term Funds: